 If you haven’t bought your skates yet and are wondering if you should get quads or inline skates, here are the basics you should know before you do any skate buying.

 Quads and inlines use a very similar movement in order to propel yourself and skate.
 It is only in the stopping department that they are significantly different (inlines have a brake on one heel and quads have 2 toe stops).
-Learning to stop on any skates is allot harder than learning to move, but beginner quads skaters seem to have a harder time learning to toe stop than inliners learning to heel brake.
+Learning to stop on any skates is a lot more difficult than learning to move, but beginner quads skaters seem to have a harder time learning to toe stop than inliners learning to heel brake.

 Quads were designed and are still best used for dance skating, roller disco, indoor skating and Roller Derby.
 The large surface area of the wheels make skating outdoors in quads much more difficult.
 Any tiny piece of gravel will be much more of an obstacle on quads than on rollerblades.
 Inline skates are absolutely designed for outdoors and speed.
 It’s easier to go faster on inline skates, it’s much easier to deal with different surfaces and pavement/street skating is not recommended on quads unless you are a much more advanced skater.
 The apparent ‘stability’ of quads skates often overshadows the fact that they are so much more difficult for gaining and maintaining speed, that very often skaters on new quads become very frustrated because they see the inliners gaining speed much more easily.
 If you spin some quad wheels with your hands and compare them to inline wheels, you will see which spins for longer.